sheenobu/nix-home/README.md

 Utilities for working with user configurations in Nix.

+## commands

+### nix-home

 The command delegates to nix-env, so it supports any parameter that nix-env does.

+Just running `nix-home` builds and symlinks the files defined in $HOME/default.nix

+### nix-build-home

+nix-build-home builds $HOME/default.nix via nix-build and prints out the derivation.
+Useful for testing your config without linking to your home directory.
+Does NOT generate a ./result symlink.

 ## Installation